-- Our West Jefferson, Ohio facility is approximately 805,000 square feet.
-It serves as our distribution center for all of our small package direct-to-customer orders and retail store replenishment, as well as a furniture home delivery hub for the surrounding area.
-We are planning to expand into an additional 400,000 square feet in May 2013. - Our Baltimore, Maryland facility is approximately 508,000 square feet.
+- Our West Jefferson, Ohio facility is approximately 1,224,000 square feet.
+It serves as our distribution center for all of our small package direct-to-customer orders and retail store replenishment. - Our Baltimore, Maryland facility is approximately 508,000 square feet.
 It serves as a furniture distribution center for the Eastern and Central regions of the United States and Canada, as well as a furniture home delivery hub for the greater Baltimore and Washington, D.C. metropolitan areas. - Our North East, Maryland facility is approximately 1,200,000 square feet and is located near our Baltimore facility.
 It serves as a second furniture distribution center for the Eastern and Central regions of the United States and Canada. - Our Mira Loma, California facility is approximately 886,000 square feet.
 It serves as our furniture distribution center for the Western regions of the United States and Canada, as well as a furniture home delivery hub for the greater Los Angeles metropolitan area. - Our Tracy, California facility is approximately 151,000 square feet.
 It serves as a furniture home delivery hub for the San Francisco Bay Area market.
 In December 2011, we leased approximately 133,000 additional square feet of short-term, temporary storage within the same facility to also serve our furniture distribution network. - Our Avenel, New Jersey facility is approximately 114,000 square feet.
-It serves as a furniture delivery hub for the greater New York/New Jersey metropolitan area. - Our Houston, Texas facility is approximately 71,000 square feet.
+It serves as a furniture delivery hub for the greater New York/New Jersey metropolitan area.

+Our Houston, Texas facility is approximately 71,000 square feet.
 It serves as a furniture delivery hub for the greater Houston metropolitan area and eastern Texas region.